Belle-Belle ou Le Chevalier Fortuné: Plot summary

 A king, driven from his capital by an emperor, was forming an army and demanded that one person from every noble household become a soldier or face a heavy fine.
-An impoverished nobleman, too old to serve himself, with three daughters was distressed by this news.
+An impoverished nobleman was distressed by this news.
+He was too old to serve himself, and had three daughters and no sons.
 His oldest daughter offered to go and was equipped.
 She told a shepherdess whose sheep were in the ditch, that she pitied her.
-The shepherdess thanked the daughter calling her a "beautiful girl."
+The shepherdess thanked the daughter, calling her a "beautiful girl."
 Ashamed that she could be recognized so easily, the oldest daughter went home.
 The second daughter also set out.
 She scorned the shepherdess for her folly, but the shepherdess bid farewell to the "lovely girl."
 The second daughter also returned home.

 The youngest, Belle-Belle, set out.
 She helped the shepherdess.
 The shepherdess, a fairy, told her that she had punished her sisters for their lack of helpfulness and stopped them from their mission.
 She gave Belle-Belle a new horse and equipment, including a magical chest that would appear and disappear.
 The horse would be able to advise her.
 The fairy told the girl to call herself Fortuné.

 The youngest daughter, now called Fortune, set out and reached a city.
 There she wanted to send gold back from the chest, but when she discovered that she had lost the key, the horse told her how to open the chest.
 She sent back gold and jewels, but as soon as her sisters touched some, the jewels became glass and the gold turned into counterfeit coins; they told their father to keep the rest safe.

 Fortuné went to join the king.
 At the horse's advice, she met a woodcutter who cut down an enormous number of trees, and took him into her service.
 Then she did the same with a man who tied up one foot to hunt, so there would be some chance of his prey escaping, then a man who put a bandage over his eyes so that he would not shoot everything, a man who could hear everything on the earth, a man who blew hard enough to move windmills (and if he stood too close, knock them over), a man who could drink a lake, and a man who could eat an enormous amount of bread.
 She asked them to keep their abilities secret.